jdselwyn/Coryphopterus_RAD/README.md

 ## dDocent Tracking - unsplit species
 - MiSeq only - Finished
 - MiSeq Assembly, NovaSeq Mapping - Genotyping
-- NovaSeq only - Mapping
+- NovaSeq only - Genotyping

 ## Species Identification
 - Mapping to Mitochondrial Genome
+-

 ## ToDo
 - Decide about mapping settings for mito-genome
 - DAPC or similar to group those without mito DNA
+- How to decide species from blast when multiple hits of different pident/escore etc

 ## Step 1.
 Demultiplex Sequences